evoL/dataflow/README.md

 ## Code style guidelines

+### Indentation

+Please use 4 spaces for indenting.

+For automatic editor adjustment an `.editorconfig` file is provided.
+To use it, install an appropriate plugin from the [EditorConfig website][http://editorconfig.org].

 ### Newlines

 **Windows users:** Please configure Git to convert newlines for you.
 Otherwise you might encounter problems while editing.